 Staying in the Tent City

 If you can afford (I certainly couldn’t) then you definitely should stay in the Tent City.
-Tent City of Dhordo is said to be one of the most beautiful and extravagant place to stay at and offers numerous entertainment performances and a lavish stay to its occupant.
-You also get to stay near the White Desert so you can spend longer time and can also witness the moonrise and sunrise over here.
+The Tent City of Dhordo is said to be one of the most beautiful and extravagant places to stay at.
+It offers numerous entertainment performances and a lavish stay to its occupant.
+Since you stay near the salt desert, you can spend a longer time and can also witness the moonrise and sunrise here.

 Enjoy the Rann Utsav

-Overall, I would say that the Rann Utsav celebration outside the Tent City was like any ordinary celebration so it is okay if you decide to skip it altogether.
+Overall, I would say that the Rann Utsav celebration outside the Tent City was like any ordinary celebration.
+So, it is completely okay if you decide to skip it altogether.